-The availability and affordable nature of domestic help in Cape Town is one small luxury that most expats should be able to take advantage of if they move to the city.
+The availability and affordable nature of domestic help in Cape Town is one small luxury that most expats may wish to take advantage of if they move to the city.

 Employing domestic helpers, nannies and gardeners is common for middle- and upper-class South Africans, and provides much-needed employment in the country's highly unequal society.

-While expats are likely to have somebody knocking on their door looking for work at some point, it's important to employ people based on references, either via word of mouth or through advertisements written by former employers.
+While expats are likely to have somebody knocking on their door looking for work at some point, it's important to employ people based on references.
 There are also a number of recruitment companies which specialise in domestic staff.